E-Safety: Children Exposed to Abuse through the Digital Media

-In some cases adults may also groom a young persons into sending such images which can then be used to blackmail and ensnare them - see Child Sexual Exploitation Procedure.
+In some cases adults may also groom a young persons into sending such images which can then be used to blackmail and ensnare them - see Child Exploitation (Sexual and Criminal) Procedure.

 LawStuff is run by Coram Children's Legal Centre and gives free legal information to young people on a range of different issues.
 See Children's rights in the digital world in particular.

 Ofsted Review of Sexual Abuse in Schools and Colleges (including Online) - This report is useful reading for everyone working in schools or with children and young people.